Carers: unpaid, unsung and often unseen

 Josephine and Steve got in contact with Uniting’s Carer Gateway team to seek additional support.

-If you’re looking to improve your wellbeing and quality of life as an unpaid carer, Carer Gateway is here to support you.
+If you’re looking to improve your wellbeing and quality of life as a young carer or unpaid carer, Carer Gateway is here to support you.

 *This is a true story about real people.
 Some details such as names have been changed to respect the wishes of the people featured.